What a Coordinated Troll Attack Actually Looks Like (And How Fast It Spreads)

 First, Understand the Battlefield

-A 2020 study by the Oxford Internet Institute identified organized social media manipulation campaigns across dozens of countries, noting the use of real accounts, fake accounts, and coordinated groups to shape narratives and attack targets.¹ This isn't fringe behavior — it's documented, widespread, and growing.
+A 2019 study by the Oxford Internet Institute identified organized social media manipulation campaigns across 70 countries — consistently blending automated accounts with real, willing participants recruited to pile on.1 This isn't fringe behavior.
+It's documented, global, and growing.

 The Anatomy of an Attack: A Realistic Timeline